zoyasarow/ORM-E-Commerce-Backend/README.md

 * npm install sequelize

 ## Usage Information
-To start the application, begin by updating the .env.EXAMPLE file with your mysql username & password and rename the file to .env
+To start the application, begin by updating the .env.EXAMPLE file with your mysql username & password and rename the file to .env.
 Navigate to the db folder and run mysql -u root -p, once the mysql server starts, run source schema.sql and quit the server.
-Navigate back to the root directory and run node seeds/index.js to grab the seeds data.
+Next, navigate back to the root directory and run node seeds/index.js to grab the seeds data.
 Finally, begin the node server by running node server.js.
 Use Insomnia to test and manipulate api routes!

 ## Contributions & Credit
 There were no collaborators